Scalingo/matomo/README.md

 [![Deploy to Scalingo](https://cdn.scalingo.com/deploy/button.svg)](https://my.scalingo.com/deploy?source=https://github.com/Scalingo/matomo)

+(Some ads blocker, like uBlock, may perturbate the process.
+If it cannot succeed at fist, try to desactivate the ads blocker temporary)

 ### Configuration:

 * `MAIL_URL`: URL of the mailserver which is going to serve the emails of Matomo (ie. smtp://user:password@in.mailjet.com:587)